 Meet The Team

-Jenna completed her Master’s in Human Rights at Goldsmiths University in the United Kingdom, where she also worked for two international NGOs .
-Most recently, she was responsible for coordinating and facilitating the development of Amnesty International’s global strategy which will launch in 2021.
+Jenna completed her Master’s in Human Rights at Goldsmiths University in the United Kingdom, where she also worked for two international NGOs.
+Most recently, she was responsible for coordinating and facilitating the development of Amnesty International’s global strategy which launched in 2021.
 She is skilled in the areas of strategic planning, impact analysis, organizational collaboration and project management.
-While in self-isolation, Jenna took over running Covid Care Collective, and currently oversees its operation full-time.
+In March 2020, Jenna co-founded Covid Care Collective and she currently oversees its operation full-time.